qingyuan-wu/Personal-Website/work/Leetcode/Leetcode-Notes.md

 ### 334. Increasing Triplet Subsequence (medium)
 Given unsorted array, return True if 3 elements (not necessarily consecutive) are increasing.

-Obviously sorting it would result in the trivial solution.
-The question asks for O(n) time and O(1) space.

 Here's my code:
 ```python
 def increasingTriplet(self, nums: List[int]) -> bool: